 JetBrains is known for Intellij IDEA and its flavors made for specific languages.
 In this case, GoLand is the JetBrains solution for GoLang developers.

 GoLand is a cross-platform IDE built specially for Go developers.
-It is a commercial IDE, and as such comes with a (modest) price-tag and a rich feature-set.
+It’s a commercial IDE, and as such comes with a (modest) price tag and a rich feature set.
 It includes on-the-fly error detection with suggestions for fixes, refactorings with one-step undo, intelligent code completion, dead code detection, and documentation hints.
-In addition, it comes with powerful GoLang debugging capabilities, user-friendly GoLand code navigation and support for Git, GitHub, and Mercurial out-of-the-box.
+In addition, it comes with powerful GoLang debugging capabilities, user-friendly GoLand code navigation, and support for Git, GitHub, and Mercurial out of the box.

-For a personal license, you will need to pay US $89.00 for the first year (and less later on).
-For a business license, the annual cost starts at US $199.00 per user.
+For a personal license, you’ll need to pay $89 for the first year (and less later on).
+For a business license, the annual cost starts at $199 per user.

-Zeus is a language neutral programmer’s IDE for the Windows platform that is known by few.
-Claiming to be “an IDE letting you code like Mozart rather than coding nursery rhymes”, Zeus has quite a bit to offer to Go developers.
+Zeus is a language-neutral programmer’s IDE for the Windows platform that is known by a few.
+Claiming to be “an IDE letting you code like Mozart rather than coding nursery rhymes,” Zeus has quite a bit to offer to Go developers.

-Among others, Zeus IDE supports Go tools like gocode for auto-complete, documentation, code navigation, as well as tools like gofmt and goimports for automatic code formatting.
-There are also macros for Go Guru, fix, vet, gorename and gobuild.
-Last but not least, as of recently, Zeus also works with the Delve debugger.
+Among others, Zeus IDE supports Go tools like gocode for autocompletion, documentation, and code navigation, as well as tools like gofmt and goimports for automatic code formatting.
+There are also macros for Go Guru, fix, vet, gorename, and gobuild.
+Last but not least, Zeus also works with the Delve debugger.

 You may be wondering why Eclipse and its Go plugin, Goclipse, are not included in the list of top 7 GoLang IDEs.
 Goclipse was abandoned by its developer in 2017 and so no updates have been made to the project since.
 The user community was also quick to follow, so support for Golang on Eclipse is limited at best.

 Choosing the IDE for your next Golang project will usually be influenced by the usual criteria for IDE selection.
-If you’re already familiar with VSCode or can operate a JetBrains IDE in your sleep?
-There’s really no reason for you to seek out an alternative.
+If you’re already familiar with VS Code or can operate a JetBrains IDE in your sleep, there’s really no reason for you to seek out an alternative.
 All you need to do is install Golang on your machine and add a plugin to your IDE or text editor of choice.
-But if you are feeling adventurous?
-Go ahead take this opportunity to discover a new IDE (like LiteIDE or Zeus IDE) to add to your Goland development toolbelt.
+But if you’re feeling adventurous?
+Go ahead and take this opportunity to discover a new IDE like LiteIDE or Zeus IDE to add to your Goland development toolbelt.